 Referring to Veterans in Mind

-- You can refer directly to Veterans in Mind if they live in any borough covered by Mersey Care apart from Liverpool.
-Liverpool CCG opted out of this service when it was last recommissioned.
-For Liverpool veterans who meet the criteria for IAPT, you should refer to Talk Liverpool and if Talk Liverpool concludes that they definitely need a specialist service they can apply to Liverpool CCG for funding on a case by case basis although this funding is not always granted.
+- You can refer directly to Veterans in Mind if they live in any borough covered by Mersey Care including Warrington, St Helens and Knowsley, excluding Liverpool as Liverpool CCG opted out of this service when it was last recommissioned.
+For Liverpool veterans who meet the criteria for IAPT, you should refer to Talk Liverpool OR

-- Or you can refer via the Transition, Intervention and Liaison Service (TILS) (see below) who will assess and direct your referral to either Veterans in Mind or to the Complex Treatment Service if they think that would be more appropriate.
+- refer to the Transition, Intervention and Liaison Service (TILS) (see below) who will assess and direct your referral to where is most appropriate for the veterans needs.

 Tel: 0151 908 0019